Start Publishing Your Podcast Today! The Easy, Inexpensive Way!

 Finally, once you have all the details filled out, press Publish Now at the top right corner.
 Bam!
 You have just published your first podcast episode!!
 Awesome!
 Ok, well it was only a short trailer but still, you did it and now you get the idea.

 Now, just go back to your Dashboard and press Go to Podcast Setup to complete your setup.
-Here is where you can use that description again that you created earlier and you can also see all the podcast platforms your podcast will be distributed on.
+Here is where you can use the description that you created earlier again and you can also see all the podcast platforms your podcast will be distributed on.

 So don’t stop here.
 Use that first episode you wrote out and record it!
 What are you waiting for?
 Go now!